Furnace vs Boiler: What’s the Difference?

 Comparing Fuel Options: Gas, Oil, and Wood

-Another key consideration is the type of fuel used, which can impact efficiency and cost.
+Another key consideration is the type of fuel used, which can impact furnace efficiency and cost.
 Here’s a brief comparison of fuel options.

 Gas Boiler vs Gas Furnace